 The Dutch eat an average of 16 grams of fish per day.
 Only one third reaches the recommendation to eat fish once a week.
 Compared to meat, fish contains more unsaturated fat.
 The exact composition of the fat differs per fish species.
 Part of the unsaturated fat consists of the fish fatty acids DHA and EPA.
 Eating fish is especially important because of these fish fatty acids.
 There are strong indications that eating fish is associated with a lower risk of cardiovascular disease.
 For example, eating fish 5 times a week compared to less than once a month is associated with an approximately 20% lower risk of certain heart diseases.
 But even in less extreme cases, eating fish provides a health benefit: eating fish at least once a week compared to less than once a month is associated with a 10% lower risk of stroke.

 Most fish (and seafood) is rich in vitamin B12 and the minerals iodine, phosphorus and selenium.
 It is a source of vitamin B6.
 Fish naturally contains protein and fat.
-Oily fish is also rich in vitamins D and B2 and contains vitamin A. Fish liver is rich in vitamin A. Fish contains iron, but less than meat because it contains less blood.
+Fatty fish is also rich in vitamins D and B2 and contains vitamin A. Fish liver is rich in vitamin A. Fish contains iron, but less than meat because it contains less blood.

 The following result is good, the result of mercury in urine in relation to creatinine may be 20 and there is a value of less than 3.5 measured.
 The bat value of mercury in professional blood tests may be up to 150 nmol / l.